BRISTOL INTANGIBLE CULTURAL HERITAGE CAMPAIGN

 (Privacy Notice: all details will only be used for the purpose of this campaign, and once successful, all data and database will be deleted).

-Once we have support, the list of supporters will be passed to MP XXXX.
+Once we have support, the list of supporters will be passed to all of the local Bristol MP’s.

 Thank you for your time and consideration.
 We look forward to your response.